RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 ## <span id="GettingStarted"> Start With an Example </span>
 <hr>

-The best way is probably to start with a simple example!
+A good way is probably to start with a simple example!
 [Here](others/exampleConfig.json) is a pre-built example for you with some of the basic functionalities of an experiment.
 You can try running this experiment yourself.
 This section will then describe to you what occurs in the experiment and which sections you can locate the definition for these in the config file.

+Reading the <a href="#Overview">Overview</a> section first may be useful before following through with this.

 How to run this example (assuming you have completed set-up as described [here](../README.md)):
 * Step 1: open the example file in an IDE or text editor and copy all the text